imFarooq07/portfolio-projects/doc/AUTOMATIC_TRANSLATION_IMPLEMENTATION.md

             new Claim("GroupId", user.GroupId.ToString()),
             new Claim("RoleId", user.RoleId.ToString()),
             new Claim("LanguageId", user.LanguageId.ToString()),
-            new Claim("PropertyId", propertyId.ToString()),
+            new Claim("PropertyId", user.PropertyId.ToString()),

-            // ⭐ NEW: Add translation settings to claims new Claim("AutoTranslateEnabled", autoTranslateEnabled.ToString()),
+            // ⭐ NEW: Add translation settings to claims (from user object, same as other claims) new Claim("AutoTranslateEnabled", user.AutoTranslateEnabled.ToString()),
-            new Claim("EnableForProperty", enableForProperty.ToString())
+            new Claim("EnableForProperty", user.EnableForProperty.ToString())
         };

         var claimsIdentity = new ClaimsIdentity(claims, CookieAuthenticationDefaults.AuthenticationScheme);